cegerard/appsgate/README.md

 Git repository of the server part for the AppsGate project.

-This Git reposiroty is devided in two parts.
+This Git reposiroty is devided in three parts.

 The first one named sources contain all the source code for the serveur part of the AppsGate project.